chloevanct/RepoRelay/README.md

 ## Team Members

-- Nariman Muldashev: one sentence about you!
+- Nariman Muldashev: I am 2nd year BCS student with a prior background in consulting and finance.
+Currently completing a co-op at a Vancouver based fintech startup.
 - Alexander Proskiw: Hi, I'm Alex!
 I'm in my final year of the BCS program, really excited to learn more about web development, and like fishing in my spare time.
 - Chloe Van: one sentence about you!
 - Kai Groden-Gilchrist: one sentence about you!